AS Adema 149–0 SO l'Emyrne: Aftermath

-Following the match, the Malagasy Football Federation (FMF) suspended SOE coach Ratsimandresy Ratsarazaka for three years and four of the SOE team's players, captain Manitranirina Andrianiaina, goalkeeper Dominique Rakotonandrasana, Mamisoa Razafindrakoto (who was the captain of the Madagascar national football team) and Nicolas Rakotoarimanana, were suspended until the end of the season and banned from visiting stadiums in the same period.
-All other players from both teams received a warning and a threat of more serious action should they commit further offenses.
-The FMF nullified all of SOE's results from the 2002 season.
-The club later dissolved in 2006, though no direct link was officially cited.

-The referee was not punished, as the situation was deemed to be out of his control, while Madagascar's sports ministry proceeded to dissolve the FMF, which was later reconstituted.
+Following the match, the Malagasy Football Federation (FMF) suspended SOE coach Ratsimandresy Ratsarazaka for three years and banned him from attending any matches during the suspension.
+Four of the SOE team's players, captain Manitranirina Andrianiaina, goalkeeper Mamisoa Razafindrakoto (then-captain of the Madagascar national football team), Dominique Rakotonandrasana, and Nicolas Rakotoarimanana, were suspended for the entire 2003 season.
+All other players from both teams were threatened with more serious action should they commit further offenses.
+The referee was not punished as the situation was deemed to be out of his control.